pcphoebe/Retail-Sales-Monthly-Report/README.md

 **Description**

 This repository was an individual project analyzing monthly sales data for a clothing retailer.
 CSV files on customer demographic data, product data, monthly transaction data, and monthly product views data were given.
 From that, I created a report that calculated and analyzed certain retail sales metrics.
-This report was also automated so that with new monthly data, a new report can be generated within seconds by simplying changing a few lines of code to import the new data.
+This report was also automated so that with new monthly data, a new report can be generated within seconds by simply changing a few lines of code to import the new data.

 **Files**
 1. "Retail Sales Data Summary" R Markdown file: Describes the datasets that were given